jmurth1234/rymate.co.uk/content/_index.md

 ---
-title: "Hi there!"
+title: "Home"
-subtitle: "Welcome to my blog / portfolio site."
 ---

+Welcome to my personal site / portfolio.

 I'm Ryan, and I'm a computer science student and junior developer currently working as a placement student at Clock.